Corporate Social Responsibility Project

-The Forest Restoration for Eco-learning At Sri Nakhon Khuean Khan Park Project
+The Forest Restoration for Eco-learning at Sri Nakhon Khuean Khan Park Project

 Natural classroom "Save nature before it's lost forever"

-Khung Bang Kachao is in Phra Pradaeng district, Samut Prakan, just 20 kilometers from the delta where the Chao Phraya meets the Gulf of Thailand.
+Khung Bang Kachao is in Phra Pradaeng district, Samut Prakan, just 20 kilometres from the delta where the Chao Phraya meets the Gulf of Thailand.
 It is influenced by high and low tides and salinity levels due to its proximity to the sea.
 The area has a unique character and a great diversity of flora and fauna.

 This 11,000-rai green area was lauded by Time magazine in 2006 as "The Best Urban Oasis of Asia" — the key word is "oasis", the "lungs" that produce oxygen for the city of seven million people for nine months in a year thanks to seasonal winds.
-In the face of global warming and its worldwide impact, the area helps trap over 6,000 tons of carbon dioxide per year, according to a 2011 Study by Thailand Greenhouse Gas Management Organisation (Public Organisation) and Kasetsart University's Faculty of Forestry.

 But our natural lungs have deteriorated due to the torrents of change pressing in around them.